near/docs/docs/tutorials/contracts/guest-book.md

 ## Contract: Deploy

-We deploy our smart contract to NEAR _TestNet_, with either an auto-generated account id (dev deploy) or a permanent one we've already set up.
+We deploy our smart contract to NEAR's `testnet` network, with either an auto-generated account id ([dev-deploy](https://docs.near.org/docs/tools/near-cli#near-dev-deploy)) or an existing account id you already created.

 ### Dev Deploy